microsoft/vscode-docs/docs/python/linting.md

 # Linting Python in Visual Studio Code

-Linting highlights syntactical and stylistic problems in your Python source code, which often helps you identify and correct subtle programming errors or unconventional coding practices that can lead to errors.
-For example, linting detects use of an uninitialized or undefined variable, calls to undefined functions, missing parentheses, and even more subtle issues such as attempting to redefine built-in types or functions.
+Linting highlights semantic and stylistic problems in your Python source code, which often helps you identify and correct subtle programming errors or coding practices that can lead to errors.
+For example, linting can detect use of an undefined variable, calls to undefined functions, missing parentheses, and even more subtle issues such as attempting to redefine built-in types or functions.
 Linting is distinct from [Formatting](/docs/python/formatting.md) because linting analyzes how the code runs and detects errors whereas formatting only restructures how code appears.

-> **Note**: Syntactical code detection is enabled by default in the Python extension's Language Server.
+> **Note**: Syntax error detection is enabled by default in the Python extension's Language Server.
 To learn how you can configure the Language Server, see [Language Server Settings](/docs/python/settings-reference.md#python-language-server-settings).
 This document covers how you can enable linting for additional code detection including stylistic checks.

 ## Open a folder or workspace